 What does that mean in a cloud environment like EC2?
 Every EC2 region is divided into AZs which use separate infrastructure (power, networking, etc.).
 Because CPM uses EBS snapshots you will be able to recover your EC2 servers to other AZs.
-CPM's DR is based on AWS's ability to copy EBS snapshots between regions, and allows you the extended ability to recover instances and EBS volumes in other regions.
+CPM's DR is based on AWS's ability to copy EBS snapshots between regions and allows you the extended ability to recover instances and EBS volumes in other regions.
 You may need this ability if there is a full-scale outage in a whole region.
 But it can also be used to migrate instances and data between regions and is not limited to DR. If you use CPM to take RDS snapshots, those snapshots will also be copied and will be available in other regions.

-- RDS Aurora Clusters: DR across regions of RDS Aurora Clusters is not supported currently.
-N2WS plans to add DR support in future releases. - Redshift Clusters: Currently CPM does not support DR of Redshift clusters.
+- DynamoDB Tables: DR for DynamoDB tables is currently not supported by AWS. - Redshift Clusters: Currently CPM does not support DR of Redshift clusters.
 If you enable DR on a policy containing Redshift clusters, they will be ignored at the DR stage.
 You can enable copying Redshift snapshots between regions automatically by enabling cross-region snapshots using the EC2 console.